abilian/nua/nua_build/README.md

 # Work in progress:

-Content will be splitted between modules for:
+Content will be split between modules for:

 - actual build of a package (with framework example for the setup of a package)